Financing and Financial Position

 The covenant levels of these financing agreements are determined on the basis of the accounting principles in force when the loan agreements were signed.
 Therefore, although IFRS 16 has recently come into force, it will have no effect on the covenants for existing loan agreements.

-Net interest-bearing debt totalled EUR 480.2 (355.7) million at the end of the review period.
-Net interest-bearing debt rose by EUR 124.4 million on the comparison period.
-Lease liabilities arising from the adoption of IFRS 16 accounted for EUR 173.6 million.
-Without the impact of IFRS 16, net interest bearing decreased by EUR 49.2 million.
-Housing corporation loans account for EUR 89.4 (81.9) million of the interest-bearing debt.
-Cash flow from operating activities was EUR -72.5 (-41.9) million and cash flow from investing activities was EUR 16.7 (-8.8) million.
-Cash flow from operating activities was weakened mainly by the increase in inventories and decrease in non-interest bearing liabilities.
+Net interest-bearing debt totalled EUR 513.2 (346.5) million at the end of the review period.
+Net interest-bearing debt rose by EUR 166.7 million on the comparison period.
+Lease liabilities arising from the adoption of IFRS 16 accounted for EUR 173.5 million.
+Excluding the impact of IFRS 16, net interest-bearing debt declined by EUR 6.8 million.
+Housing corporation loans account for EUR 103.5 (99.4) million of the interest-bearing debt.
+Cash flow from operating activities was EUR -98.9 (-27.6) million and cash flow from investing activities was EUR 12.0 (-13.6) million.
+Cash flow from operating activities was weakened primarily by an increase in inventories and a decrease in non-interest-bearing debt.
+Cash flow from operating activities will be positively affected by the completion of 540 housing units in the last quarter.
+The majority of housing units are sold.

-SRV’s investment commitments totalled EUR 52.7 (71.6) million at the end of June, and mainly consisted of investments in Fennovoima’s Hanhikivi-1 nuclear project and the Tampere Deck and Arena project.
+SRV’s investment commitments totalled EUR 52.7 (70.7) million at the end of September, and mainly consisted of investments in Fennovoima’s Hanhikivi-1 nuclear project and the Tampere Central Deck and arena project.